Volvo Cars: Geely era (2010–present)

-Stefan Jacoby, formerly chief executive of Volkswagen of America, became Volvo Car Corporation's president and chief executive on 16 August 2010, replacing Stephen Odell, who became chief executive of Ford Europe.
+Stefan Jacoby, formerly chief executive of Volkswagen of America, became Volvo Car Group's president and chief executive on 16 August 2010, replacing Stephen Odell, who became chief executive of Ford Europe.
 Li Shufu became Volvo Cars' chairman of the board.
 His board members include vice-chairman Hans-Olov Olsson, a former president and chief executive of Volvo Cars, and Håkan Samuelsson, formerly chief executive of MAN.

 Under Geely ownership, Volvo has refocused its product lineup.
 The manufacturer has developed a new line of 3- and 4-cylinder diesel and petrol engines while eliminating larger engines.
 It has also developed a new vehicle platform, the Scalable Product Architecture (SPA), and re-introduced an expanded -90 series of models, including the S90 sedan and Volvo V90 wagon in addition to a redesigned XC90 SUV.

 In 2015, Volvo sold more than half a million cars for the first time in its 89-year history.

 Volvo reported strong sales from all three core global regions.
 Sales in Europe rose 10% in 2015 to 269k, representing over 50% of total global volume.
 Volvo's revival in the US gained momentum, with sales up 24% in 2015, while China was flat amid a challenging sales environment, but sales were up 11% in the fourth quarter.

 In July 2017, the automaker announced that beginning in 2019, all of its new models will include an electric motor in their powertrain.
 Implementation of the announcement could mean Volvo becoming the first manufacturer to end production of internal combustion-only vehicles, with all vehicles hybrid or electric powered.
 Between 2019 and 2021, Volvo plans to launch three electric cars under the Volvo brand and two more under the Polestar performance brand.

 Volvo is one of the proponents of autonomous vehicles.
 On 20 November 2017, Uber announced that it planned to buy up to 24,000 Volvo cars designed to accept autonomous technology between 2019 and 2021.
 This non-binding intent includes a plan for Uber Advanced Technologies Group to design and build the self-driving system in the XC90 SUV.
 In 2016, the companies announced that they planned to collaborate on the design and financing of cars with self-driving systems.
 Such vehicles require a different type of steering and braking mechanism, as well as sensors.
 The CEO of Volvo Cars, Håkan Samuelsson, made this comment in an interview: "We get support developing this car ...
 It’s also a big commercial deal."